Guru Tsongkhapa Statues | Gelug Founder & Disciple Sets — Handmade in Nepal

-Explore our collection of authentic Guru Tsongkhapa statues, handcrafted in Patan, Nepal by master Himalayan artisans using the traditional lost wax sculpting method.
-Each Guru Tsongkhapa statue is created in fine copper alloy with options including 24K gold fire gilding, antique finishes, hand-painted details, and traditional Himalayan Buddhist ornamentation.
+Explore our collection of authentic Guru Tsongkhapa statues, handcrafted in Patan, Nepal by master Newar artisans using the traditional lost wax sculpting method.
+Each statue is cast in fine copper alloy and finished with options including 24K gold fire gilding, antique oxidized copper, and hand-painted details with traditional Himalayan Buddhist ornamentation.

 Related Tibetan Guru Statues